All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Tirzepatide is a dual GIP/GLP-1 receptor agonist approved for weight management and type 2 diabetes.
 It works by targeting two incretin hormones at once, which helps reduce appetite, slow gastric emptying, and improve blood sugar control.

 The medication is delivered through a subcutaneous injection, meaning it goes just under the skin rather than into muscle or vein.
-Whether you are using a pre-filled pen or drawing from a vial, the injection process follows the same basic principles.
+If you're using a pre-filled pen or drawing from a vial, the injection process follows the same basic principles.

 How Tirzepatide Injections Work